angelggdev/GeekShop/README.md

 ### Cart

     Component that renders the Cart View.
-    It render the CartForm, CartItem and NotificationModal components.
+    It renders the CartForm, CartItem and NotificationModal components.
-    It maps the cartItems array and render one CartItem component for each item in the array.
+    It maps the cartItems array and renders one CartItem component for each item in the array.

 ### CartForm

-    Component that render the form that the user has to fill to create an order.
+    Component that renders the form that the user has to fill to create an order.
     It uses the function saveOrder from the cartContext to create an order.

 ### CartItem